rasmusfreund/bioinf-prog-course/book/chapters/12_testing_your_code.md

-# Testing your code
+# Testing your code {#sec:testing_your_code}

-> This chapter is about how you figure out if the code you wrote actually solves the problem in the way you intended.
-You will be surprised how often that is not the case -- even for seasoned programmers.
+*This chapter is about how you figure out if the code you wrote actually solves the problem in the way you intended.
+You will be surprised how often that is not the case -- even for seasoned programmers.*

 ## Why test your code? {-}